-If you do need to go to hospital, we will transport you to either the nearest local emergency department or specialist hospital, depending on your condition.
+If you do need to go to hospital, we may transport you to either the nearest local emergency department or specialist hospital, depending on your condition.
+Our ambulance clinician may recommend you make your own way, get a relative to take you or book you a taxi to take you to an urgent treatment centre or emergency department.